SSO: Pre-configuration guide + FAQ

 • Communicate with owners about registration and who will register.

-• Communicate with non-owners about what to expect after registration (e.g., they will be prompted to set up their Storable ID and MFA.
+• Communicate with non-owners about what to expect after registration (e.g., they will be prompted to set up their SSO User Account and MFA.
 Depending on your settings, they may need to download an authentication app).

 • If users will be using Google Authenticator or Okta Verify, you may want to encourage users to install the correct app in advance.
 Please be aware that there may be copycat apps in the App Store, and ensure everyone is using the official app.
 Google Authenticator and Okta Verify do not cost anything.